-Sun Ray Server Software 4.0 supports the use of flash disks, memory card readers, Zip drives, and hard drives on Sun Ray DTUs.
+Sun Ray Server Software 4.1 supports the use of flash disks, memory card readers, Zip drives, and hard drives on Sun Ray DTUs.
 It allows data CDs and DVDs to be read but not written.
 It does not support floppy drives.
+Most devices claiming USB 2.0 compliance are backwards compatible and should work with Sun Ray Mass Storage.

-For troubleshooting tips, please see "Troubleshooting USB Mass Storage Devices" on page 217.
+For troubleshooting tips, see "Troubleshooting USB Mass Storage Devices" on page 224.